abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 ### Setting Locale

-Now we must set the locale file, but before this, we must install a editor of our choice to open the `loacle.gen` file.
+Now we must set the locale file, but before this, we must install an editor of our choice to open the `locale.gen` file.
 To do so:

 ```sh
 pacman -S nano # or vim